jovin-gigu/Virtual_assistant/README.md

 ## 🚀 Overview

-The **Virtual AI Assistant** simplifies everyday computer usage by offering dual modes of interaction:
+The **Virtual Assistant** simplifies everyday computer usage by offering dual modes of interaction:

 - **Voice Command Mode:** Control the assistant hands-free with spoken commands using SpeechRecognition and pyttsx3.
 - **Click Command Mode:** Operate via GUI buttons and input fields for manual and precise command execution.